drewling/meta-preview-plugin/README.md

 ### Cloning the GitHub repository

 To be able to clone this repository you will need to have Git installed on you computer.
-When Git is installed, got to the _'wp-content/plugins'_ folder of your Wordpress installation and run the following commands:
+Once Git is installed, go to the _'wp-content/plugins'_ folder of your Wordpress installation and run the following commands:

 ```
 git clone https://github.com/drewling/wordpress-serp-preview-plugin.git